I took this photo of a plaque dedicated to Sydney Owenson (Lady Morgan).

 Here, she illumines her reading audience with the possibilities of revolution through an elevated human consciousness.
 Particularly, she mentions "benevolence of the human heart."
 Currently, we need to focus on the strength found between each heartbeat, that electro-magnetic force guiding each human mind.

-As I make my decision for the right person to be the leader of the Executive Branch of the United States and Commander in Chief of the U.S. armed forces, I will be observing which candidate has demonstrated the qualities found in the truest human heart.
+I made my decision for the right person to be the leader of the Executive Branch of the United States and Commander in Chief of the U.S. armed forces, for I observed which candidate had demonstrated the qualities found in the truest human heart.
 That person won't be perfect.
 No one is.

-However, that person will be one who is willing to uphold the U.S. Constitution and will be protective of each human heartbeat, even those who are the most vulnerable: a true patriotic servant, who is willing to be "ennobling to the faculties of the other."
+However, that person, President Donald J. Trump, will be one who is willing to uphold the U.S. Constitution and will be protective of each human heartbeat, even those who are the most vulnerable: a true patriotic servant, who is willing to be "ennobling to the faculties of the other."